Watermelon Seed Oil: Benefits for Skin and Hair

 Is Kalahari melon seed oil different from watermelon seed oil?

 The watermelon is a variety of the Kalahari melon.
 It is grown globally and has a sweet taste.
-The Kalahari melon, on the order hand, is considered a wild plant.
+The Kalahari melon, on the other hand, is considered a wild plant.
 Its fruit has a bitter taste.
 It can only be found only in the southern parts of Africa around the Kalahari desert.

 Both oils have the same fatty acid profiles and contain the same minerals and vitamins.
 Although, the Kalahari seed oil may have all of those in slightly higher percentages.